 ShoreTel’s business VoIP system is built on a distributed architecture and N+1 redundancy, helping provide 99.999% availability for mission-critical business continuity.
 ShoreTel’s switch-based hardware platform helps ensure that in the event of a WAN failure, your phone system will continue to place and receive calls on the public switched telephone network.
 With ShoreTel’s appliances, it’s easy to distribute functionality, such as mobility, at different locations while still managing the entire system from a single management console.

 Businesses should also think about where their UC capabilities live when formulating a business continuity plan.
 Many organizations are opting for UC in the cloud, which provides not only the convenience of having UC as a service, but also leaves the details of business continuity up to the provider.
 This may be a particularly good choice for smaller organizations that do not have the resources to build out their own redundant systems or prefer to hand over IT to the experts.

 In those instances, a hosted, or UC as a Service (UCaaS), deployment may be the best solution to ensure that regardless of location, users will have access to their communications services even if something unforeseen takes place.
+If you’re a business, there are lots of reasons you should change your provider to a UCaaS and the market is only going to continue to grow as it gets more popular and more businesses discover how useful UCaaS providers are.
 Research firm MarketsandMarkets forecasts the global UCaaS market to grow from about just over three-quarters of a billion dollars in 2013 to almost $2.5 billion by 2018 and is fueled by video collaboration and enterprises wanting to lower their capital expenditures and create a leaner operation.